tutorgen/hpit_services/README.md

 - response: "data for this response"
 - message: "the original message"
 - message_id: "The ID of the message in the messages collection"
-- receiver_entity_id: "the ID of the reciever"
+- receiver_entity_id: "the ID of the receiver"
 - sender_entity_id: "The ID of the sender"
 - time_response_received: "The time the response was processed"